pointwise/GeomToMesh/README.rst

 Future Enhancements
 ~~~~~~~~~~~~~~~~~~~

-Pointwise versions 18.3 and higher will provide tools to allow users to
+Pointwise versions 18.3 and higher provides tools to allow users to
 edit/add attributes to geometry within the GUI.
 The geometry can then be
 exported as an NMB file (Pointwise native geometry) and then processed
 by the GeomToMesh scripts.